hienhaobn/sp-clean-architecture/README.md

 - **Validation**: Input validation with detailed error messages
 - **Value Objects**: Immutable value objects for domain concepts
 - **Aspect-Oriented Programming**: Cross-cutting concerns handled via AOP
+- **Distributed Caching**: Redis-based caching for improved performance
+- **Full-Text Search**: Elasticsearch integration for powerful search capabilities
+- **Object Storage**: MinIO integration for file storage and management
+- **Docker Support**: Complete containerization with Docker Compose
+- **Health Checks**: Built-in health monitoring for all services
+- **Environment-based Configuration**: Separate configurations for development and production

-## Getting Started
+## Prerequisites

+### For Testing/Running Only
+- Docker and Docker Compose

-### Prerequisites
+### For Development

-- Java 17 or higher
+- Java 21 or higher
-- Maven 3.6.x or higher
+- Maven 3.6.x or higher (or use the included Maven wrapper)
-- PostgreSQL database
+- Docker and Docker Compose
 - Git
+- IDE (IntelliJ IDEA recommended)

+### Optional Tools
+- PostgreSQL client (for direct database access)
+- Redis client (for cache inspection)
+- Elasticsearch client (for search index management)
+- MinIO client (for object storage management)
 - Node.js and npm (for code formatting)

+Note: When using Docker Compose for running the application (`docker compose up -d`), you don't need Java or Maven installed locally.
+However, for local development with hot reload and debugging capabilities, Java 21 is required.

+## Getting Started

 ### Automated Setup (Recommended for New Developers)